Guide to shares: How to invest

 Be clear about your investment objectives first, that is, whether you are building up capital or looking for income.
 Also, know how much risk you are prepared to take.
 Build an investment portfolio that is diversified to achieve your desired risk-return profile.
 Decide on how you want to allocate your capital.
 This will help you narrow down your search.

-Investors may use fundamental analysis or technical analysis or a mixture
+Investors may use fundamental analysis or technical analysis or a mixture of both when deciding which shares to invest in.

 Want to participate in an IPO?
 Take time to read the prospectus carefully to understand the company including its business operations, vulnerabilities, financial performance, valuation and corporate governance.